how to calculate bece aggregate score

 What is the highest raw score in BECE?

-The highest raw score you can achieve in BECE is 600, which is a sum of perfect scores (marks) in your best three core subjects and best three elective subjects.
+The highest raw score you can achieve in BECE is 600, which is a sum of perfect scores (marks) in your core subjects and the best two elective subjects.
 However, the specific raw score to pass a subject can change from year to year based on the difficulty of the exams and the performance of other candidates.

 Summary

 Understanding how to calculate your BECE aggregate score is important if you want to be placed in senior high schools.
-To summarise, you must add your best three core and three best elective subjects to get your BECE aggregate score.
+To summarise, you must add your core and two best elective subjects to get your BECE aggregate score.

 We hope that by mastering this calculation, you can confidently determine your aggregate score from your BECE results.
 If you have any questions from the steps above, we’ll be happy to help.